 Then, I know there is a lot to be done.
 We have a lack of services and opportunities for blind and visually impaired people, but this also means there is a lot of space to do something and try to change the situation.

-The fact that the situation is not good brings opportunity to make it good; many things haven’t been done yet for us, and that is a chance for us to do something for ourselves.
+The fact that the situation is not good brings the opportunity to make it better; many things haven’t been done yet for us, and that is a chance for us to do something for ourselves.

-When something happens to you and you become weak, then you expect other people to help you; but when you’re strong you don’t feel like you have to help others who need.
+When something happens to you and you become weak, then you expect other people to help you; but when you’re strong you don’t feel like you have to help others who need it.
 You just pass by.

 We need to promote diversity and we need to promote human rights.